 The content will be covered on days one and two, day three is optional providing an opportunity to practice, demonstrate and re-visit aspects of importance to you.

 Drop in, take a look and maybe have a go!

 We’ll look at the underlying objectives of the installation within the broader context of energy and moisture in the home.

-We’ll demonstrate the preparation and application of paper and paint, discuss the appropriate material characteristics and how the process affects both the resilience and aesthetic of the installation.
+We’ll demonstrate the preparation and application of paper and paint, discuss the appropriate material characteristics, and how the process affects the installation’s resilience and aesthetic.

 Let us know you’re coming and we’ll put the kettle on.